ucfninf/Plant-monitor-Yuhua-Jin/README.md

-# Plant Monitor - Typically for Blue Jacket Hyacinth
+# Plant Monitor - Blue Jacket Hyacinth
 Hello!
 Welcome to the repository for the Plant Monitoring Device designed to cater to the specific needs of Hyacinthus enthusiasts!

 ## Overview
-In this repository is typically including the work process of connecting and putting togther a plant monitor and realtime code and updated data progresses. in this case we specialized to Blue Jacket Hyacinthus
+In this repository is typically including the work process of connecting and putting togther a plant monitor and realtime code and updated data progresses. in this case we specialized to Blue Jacket Hyacinthus.
+-hyacinth bulbs normally plant in the fall, about 4-6 weeks before the ground freezes.
+This allows them to establish roots before winter.
+Temperature: The bulbs need the cool of winter to simulate their natural environment and encourage proper sprouting in the spring.
+-Soil: well-draining soil, preferably enriched with organic matter.
+Avoid waterlogged or overly wet soil.

 ## Key Features:
 - Real-time data monitoring